 Happy New Year! 新年快樂！ Hoping the new year will bring good health, more peace and harmony and happiness to all. 祝大家健健康康平平安安.
 Praying this would be the year we get COVID under control.

 Goodbye 2020, and welcome 2021!
 We did get to say this earlier than many people, with Australia being one of the first countries to usher in the new year with spectacular fireworks.
 It was nonetheless a very much subdued new year celebration this year for reasons that require no expounding, but we are grateful for our many blessings.

-We’ve spent the past few days reflecting together as a family about the past year and planning for 2021 (回顧過去的一年, 展望新年) and setting new year goals 訂新年目標.
+We’ve spent the past few days reflecting together as a family about the past year and planning for the new year (回顧過去的一年, 展望新年) and setting new year goals 訂新年目標.
 We do these both on a personal level and as a family.
 This is a new family tradition we have started, and have found it immensely beneficial.
-2020 had been a tough year, but taking the step to reflect has helped us to find the silver lining, evaluate what is truly important, reminded us to count our many blessings.
-We also gain clarity in determining our focus for 2021.
+2020 and 2022 had been a tough year, but taking the step to reflect has helped us to find the silver lining, evaluate what is truly important, reminded us to count our many blessings.
+We also gain clarity in determining our focus for 2022.
 Doing this activity as a family has also stimulated deeper conversations, and allow us to connect more.